njmyers/javascript-monorepo/docs/component/README.md

 <!-- STORY -->

-The most basic usage of Size is to measure a component's width and height.
-To use all you have to do is pass in the component flag.

-`{ component: true }`

 ### Using as Child

 We use the Size function as a HOC by first passing in our configuration object and then the component we would like to have size information for.